 When you’ve managed to collect a decent amount of popular tags related to your vacation rental home, be sure to include them in the titles and descriptions of the boards you create and the pins you post to them.
 An interesting description that includes relevant, eye-catching buzzwords will upgrade the quality of your pins and make them easier to find.

-Pinterest users are always on the hunt for something new to discover and try out, so clickable pins are right up their alley!
+Pinterest users are always on the hunt for something new to discover, so clickable pins are right up their alley!
 If there’s an action for people to take, they most likely will.

-To really make the most of your posts, you should also include a call to action and a link back to your own vacation rental website or booking site.
+As we previously mentioned, to make the most of your posts, you should also include a call to action and a link back to your vacation rental website or booking site.
 This straightforward trick can work well to push more visitors to your website – and you may even see some direct bookings as a result!

 3. Use Tools to Schedule Your Content In Advance